 UA Europe (User Assistance Conference Europe),

 I have now presented more than sixty different sessions at these and other conferences in the United States, Australia,

 New Zealand, England, Scotland, Wales, Ireland, Germany, Denmark, South Africa, Poland, and Hungary,

 covering a broad range of technical writing subjects, techniques, and technologies, and continue to do so.

 Copies of any of my presentation slides or example code are free for the asking; just drop me an email.

 Here are some recent and upcoming speaking engagements.

-I recently published my first novel, a science fiction time-travel story called The ELI Event.
+A few years ago I published my first novel, a science fiction time-travel story called The ELI Event.